amrvac/amrvac/doc/methods.md

     --------------------------------------------------------------------------
-    rho       TVDLF, HLL, HLLC, TVD (Roe solver), TVDMU (Roe solver), FD HD        TVDLF, HLL, HLLC, TVD (Roe solver), TVDMU (Roe solver), FD MHD       TVDLF, HLL, HLLD, TVD (Roe solver), TVDMU (Roe solver), FD
+    rho       TVDLF, HLL, HLLC, TVD (Roe solver), TVDMU (Roe solver), FD HD        TVDLF, HLL, HLLC, TVD (Roe solver), TVDMU (Roe solver), FD MHD    TVDLF, HLL, HLLC, TVD (Roe solver), TVDMU (Roe solver), FD, HLLD

-Also, the method can be selected per AMR grid level, but one can not combine different stepsize methods (hence, TVD is the only second order onestep method, while all others can be used with all steps time stepper/integrator setting).
+Also, the method can be selected per AMR grid level, but one can not combine different stepsize methods (hence, TVD is the only second order onestep method, while all others can be used with all steps time integrator setting).
 In MPI-AMRVAC, the **flux_scheme** is thus an array of strings, one string per level up to **nlevelshi**.
 Some more info follows on the various methods.